sklasfeld/sklasfeld.netlify.app/src/content/blog/02-ukb-showcase.md

 Field 22420 ([category 133](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=133)) has 39,649 measurements but includes a warning: "Quality issues may exist in this data.
 Researchers may wish to consider using data available in Category 157 or Category 162 as an alternative."
 Field 24103 ([category 157](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=157)) contains 80,974 measurements and references a published methodology, but warns these fields "should not be considered together" with Category 162 without quality assessment.
 Field 31060 ([category 162](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=162)) has only 4,868 participants, fewer than the flagged field 22420.

 For my cardiomyopathy work ([Klasfeld _et al_ 2025](<https://www.cell.com/hgg-advances/fulltext/S2666-2477(25)00063-6>)), I chose field 24103 for its sample size and data quality.
 However, other useful information provided by the showcase includes the date of which the data was reported (Debut) and the distribution of the data (shown in the data tab in the second section of the Field ID entry).

+**Another critical detail:** Many UK Biobank measurements were collected at multiple timepoints (instances).
+The Showcase shows you not just the field ID, but which instances have data.
+For most phenotypes, the initial assessment (Instance 0) has the largest sample size, with subsequent visits having progressively fewer participants.
+For covariates, I typically use the initial visit value.
+If you need longitudinal data, expect much smaller sample sizes.

+Additionally, some fields contain multiple measurements per participant within a single visit (arrays).
+For example, blood pressure taken three times.
+The Showcase specifies these array structures so you can plan your handling strategy.

+## UK Biobank Showcase Tips

+After working with the Showcase on multiple projects, I've developed a workflow that catches issues before they become problems.
+Here's my list:

+**Before selecting a field:**

+- Always check the category warnings, not just the field description
+- Look at the data distribution tab: Is it normally distributed?
+Heavy missingness?
+Homogenous values?
+Sampling bias?
+- Check the total participants to plan your sample size accordingly

+**For reproducibility:**

+- Note the debut date (when data became available)
+- Record the version date (last import/update)
+- Check stability rating (how data may change in future releases)

+**To save time:**

+- Download data coding files (e.g., ICD10 uses Data-Coding [19](https://biobank.ndph.ox.ac.uk/showcase/coding.cgi?id=19))
+- Use algorithmically-defined outcomes in Category [42](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=42) instead of manually classifying from multiple sources
+- Watch for "Not available" status because sometimes fields are listed before release

 Publications rarely include this level of field-specific detail, which is exactly why the Showcase is invaluable.
-I highly recommend looking at Part III of the [Showcase user guide](https://biobank.ndph.ox.ac.uk/showcase/ukb/exinfo/ShowcaseUserGuide.pdf) (page 4) for more use-cases and details about the resource.
+Spending 10 minutes in the Showcase before starting your analysis can save weeks of downstream headaches.
+For more details about specific showcase features I didn't cover, I highly recommend looking at Part III of the [Showcase user guide](https://biobank.ndph.ox.ac.uk/showcase/ukb/exinfo/ShowcaseUserGuide.pdf) (page 4).

+Finding the right field is half the battle.
+In the next post, we'll dive into actually loading this data for analysis.